dv5150/laravel-docker-dev-env/Readme.md

 - `$ mkdir www`
 - `$ cd www/`
 - `$ git clone dv5150/laravel-docker-dev-env .`
-- Create a PHP dockerfile for your project based on the given example in `./dockerfiles`
+- Create dockerfiles for your projects based on the given example: `./dockerfiles/<projectname>.dockerfile` and update them with different ports
 - Update `./docker-compose.yml` file with your project data
 - Run Windows PowerShell __as admin__: `nano C:\Windows\system32\drivers\etc\hosts`
 - Add your project domains to your hosts file, e.g.: